Skip to main content

 On-chain state

-The Polygon blockchain records what the custody wallet actually holds: the real token balances and USDC amounts, as verified by the blockchain’s consensus mechanism.
+The Polygon blockchain records what the custody wallet actually holds: the real token balances and pUSD amounts, as verified by the blockchain’s consensus mechanism.

 3